chialin6/CSE490G-FP/index.md

 ## Method
 ### Web Scraping
-I used `tweepy` library to scrape the politicians tweets via Twitter API.
-Further details please refer to my jupyter file.
-(For security issue, I removed my consumer keys.)
+I used the `tweepy` library to scrape the politicians' tweets via Twitter API.
+For further details please refer to my jupyter file.
+(For security issues, I removed my consumer keys.)
 I was planning to scrape 2500 tweets for each politician.
-However, the Twitter API seems not working well for `@realDonaldTrump`.
+However, the Twitter API seems not to work well for `@realDonaldTrump`.
 Each time, the returned amount varies.
 At first, I thought that was because of the limitation of API calls.
-Nonetheless, the API works totally fine for all the other politicians and I also found out someone encountered the same probelm as me. ([tweepy github issue](https://github.com/tweepy/tweepy/issues/1361))
+Nonetheless, the API works totally fine for all the other politicians and I also found out someone encountered the same problem as me. ([tweepy Github issue](https://github.com/tweepy/tweepy/issues/1361))
 After several times of try and error, I can only get 2193 tweets from Trump to make the dataset as homogeneous as possible.

 ### Text preprocessing
 #### Removal of URLs
+Tweets contain a lot of URLs, which happen in both original posts and retweets.
+However, URLs cannot really represent any semantic meaning, so it is commons to remove URLs while doing tweets analysis.
+Instead of directly substituting it with spaces, I decided to make it as "URL" to preserve the user behaviors on tweeting links.

-#### Removal of Emojis
+#### Removal of Emojis/Emoticons
+Emojis is also a new aspect that only applies to tweets.
+For pure text analysis like news, there's no emojis involved.
+In fact, emojis are helpful to analyze tweets, according to lots of research over tweets analysis.
+However, due to technical difficulties, I here decided to remove them and switch them into "emoji".

-#### Removal of Puctuations
+#### Removal of Punctuations
+As for punctuation symbols like `!"#$%&\'()*+,-./:;<=>?@[\\]^_{|}~`, these are basic noise when the model trying to understand semantics meaning.
+As a result, I removed them as well.

 #### Lemmatization
+Lemmatization is a more special technique compared to text cleansing like above.
+It combines several words into one word which has similar stemming (root words), for example, "working", "worked", "works" will be assigned as "work".
+And here I adopted a library called **WordNet** to achieve lemmatization.

+### Model

 ## Results